washonrails/cli_translater/README.md

 If a short link that has a password is accessed, the person will be redirected to the authentication page.

 ### 🔑 Where is the password authenticated?
-<a> The password entered by the user is sent to the cloud for authentication, so it is guaranteed that it will not be possible to edit the page to bypass